osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 # Configure periodic data egress

-Once the AVEVA Data Hub or PI Server destinations are prepared to receive OMF messages, configure data egress to create the connection to the destination and specify the details of the data transfer.
+Periodic data egress is a recurring task that sends the timeseries data collected by EDS to long term storage in either AVEVA Data Hub or PI Server.
+You can create multiple egress destinations and multiple periodic egress tasks.
 Periodic egress runs on a regular schedule to ensure that data is sent to long term storage.

+Once the AVEVA Data Hub or PI Server destinations are prepared to receive OMF messages, configure data egress to create the connection to the destination and specify the details of the data egress, including the data to include and the frequency to send it.
 For more information on egress destinations, see [Configure egress destinations](xref:PrepareEgressDestinations).

 To support the reuse of common configuration blocks, EDS egress configuration is divided into four facets, which can be configured together or separately: